 The comptoir assembled watches according to the établissage method.
 Materials, blanks or rough parts delivered to people working in their homes, and finished parts collected.
 The parts were then assembled into complete watches in the watchmaker's workshop or établissement hence the name of the process.
-The man in charge was called the établisseur.
+The person controlling the whole operation was called the établisseur.

 A nephew of Agassiz, the first son of his sister Olympe, Ernest Francillon joined the company in 1852.
 By this time Agassiz was suffering with his health and his involvement with the factory tailed off to the point at which he seldom went to Saint-Imier.
 Ernest Francillon took over the helm of the comptoir on 1 July 1862, although Agassiz remained a sleeping partner and provided capital to the business.